The Scholarship Fairy is Not Coming to Your House

 How to Find Scholarships

-You also can turn to your high school guidance counselor to ask about scholarships.
+You can turn to your high school guidance counselor to ask about scholarships.
 Your high school might have a list of scholarships you can apply for.
-You also can check your local library, newspaper and local community foundation for scholarships listings — your community has more scholarships available than you might think.
+You also can check your local library, newspaper and local community foundation for scholarships listings.
 Even if the awards are just a few hundred dollars, that money adds up.
 Every dollar you win is about a dollar less you’ll have to borrow.

 Tips for Your Scholarship Application